roodi/roodi/README.txt

 * ModuleNameCheck - Check that module names match convention.
 * ParameterNumberCheck - Check that the number of parameters on a method is below the threshold.

+== SUGGESTED CHECKS:

+* ConditionalAssignmentCheck - Check for the assignment of a value to a variable inside a conditional.
+It's probably a mistaken equality comparison.
+* BlockVariableShadowCheck - Check that a block variable does not have the same name as a method parameter or local variable.
+It may be mistakenly referenced within the block.

 == LICENSE:

 (The MIT License)